SwiftCham/Computational_Theory/README.md

 The implementation uses the formula: `(x & y) | (x & z) | (y & z)`

+These bit implemetations are the basis of many crytographic algorithms, particulary in the "Secure Hash Standard" [1]

 ## Task 2: Hash Function Implementation
-This task converts the classic hash function from Kernighan and Ritchie's "The C Programming Language" to Python.
+This task converts the classic hash function from Kernighan and Ritchie's "The C Programming Language" [2] to Python.
 The hash function is a fundamental component in data structures like hash tables and is crucial for efficient data retrieval operations.

 **Original C Implementation**